STEP 1: Find Your Counselor > STEP 2: Schedule an Appointment > STEP 3: Experience Life Change

 What to Expect in Therapy

-People seek counseling for all kinds of reasons, including grief or relief, direction or decision, healing, and restoration, or perhaps just clarity.
+People seek counseling for all kinds of reasons, including grief or relief, direction or decision, healing, and restoration, or perhaps just personal growth and clarity.
 Your reason, whatever it may be, is the most important thing for us to focus on together.
 My goal will be to create a trusting and safe environment, to explore and journey together as you achieve your therapeutic goals.
-It might be through narrative, CBT, brainspotting, or another theoretical orientation, but it will be tailored to you, to what helps you the most.
+It might be through narrative, CBT, brainspotting, or another modality, but it will be tailored to you, to what helps you the most.

 Personal Qualifications and Experience

-My professional experience ranges from the vice president for a Fortune 1000 financial services company, to co-authoring a book on generation X, to university Dean, and my favorite roles as wife and mom.
+My professional experience ranges from the vice president for a Fortune 1000 financial services company, to co-authoring a book on generation X, to university Dean.
 With decades of navigating the ups and downs of career and family, including three children and a marriage of over thirty years, I ground my therapeutic work in a lifetime of experience which I hope brings a depth of empathy, understanding, warmth, and even a bit of humor to my relationships with clients.
-I hold an M.A. in Clinical Mental Health Counseling, have passed the NCE, and NBCC.
+I hold an M.A. in Clinical Mental Health Counseling, and am a certified Brainspotter.

 Personal Interests

-I have a passion for mentoring and discipling young adults (twenty-somethings), a passion ignited through research and co-authoring a book in the late 90’s on generation X. This is an incredibly influential time in a person’s life, rich with the potential to create a strong identity, solidify self-esteem, establish a career, engage in meaningful relationships, marriage, starting a family, and so forth.
-It can also be a time fraught with issues, stress, and challenges.
-I also have a passion for working with women, exploring their identity in Jesus Christ, freeing them from shame and doubt, so they can live life to the fullest.
+I have several passions and interests that I bring to my practice as a therapist.
+For years I have enjoyed mentoring and discipling young adults, (twenty and thirty-somethings), a passion ignited through research and co-authoring a book in the late 90’s on Generation X. This is an incredibly influential time in a person’s life, rich with growth and transition.
+It can also be a time fraught with issues, stress, decisions and challenges.
+With decades in leadership for both corporate and non-profit organizations, I enjoy working with executives and leaders as they hone and refine their ability to lead teams and achieve business results.
+This blends both my years of experience as a leader and change agent with my understanding of relationships and change management as a therapist.
+And I have a passion for working with women, exploring their identity in Jesus Christ, freeing them from shame and doubt, so they can fully engage all God has for them and live life to the fullest.

 – Timothy J. Keller, Author